pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/learning-omp3.2-workflow-production-meta.png)

-__Title & Abstract__ Use this tab to edit the book title, subtitle, and abstract.
+__Title & Abstract__: Use this tab to edit the book title, subtitle, and abstract.
 If any changes are made, click Save before exiting this window.

-__Contributors__ Use this tab to add, edit, or remove book contributors.
+__Contributors__: Use this tab to add, edit, or remove book contributors.
 If any changes are made, click Save before exiting this window.

-__Chapters__ Use this tab to add multiple chapter files (if applicable)
+__Chapters__: Use this tab to add multiple chapter files (if applicable)

-__Metadata__ Use this tab to add, edit or remove keywords and/or subjects.
+__Metadata__: Use this tab to add, edit or remove keywords and/or subjects.

-__Publication Formats__ Use this tab to add Publication formats.
+__Publication Formats__: Use this tab to add Publication formats.
 See Publication Formats below for more information.

-__Catalog Entry__ Use this tab to add catalog information including date, series, series position, and category.
+__Catalog Entry__: Use this tab to add catalog information including date, series, series position, and category.
 See Catalog Entry below for more information.

-__Permissions & Disclosure__  Include details about the copyright holder and link to the publication license, if applicable.
+__Permissions & Disclosure__: Include details about the copyright holder and link to the publication license, if applicable.
 This will be automatically filled in according to your Distribution Settings.

 #### Chapters